superhenrikke/superhenrikke.github.io/books.md

 - The Sun Sister by Lucinda Riley (Solsøsteren).
 Read in Norwegian.
 - The 4-Hour Workweek, Expanded and Updated by Timothy Ferriss
 - Til de voksne av Linn Skåber (In Norwegian)
+- The Missing Sister by Lucinda Riley (Den savnede søsteren).
+Read in Norwegian.